kaizen-ai/kaizenflow/documentation/technical/event_study_design.md

 # Event Study Framework

+## Classes of events

+We consider the following two classes of events:

+-   predictable events
+    -   These are events that we know will happen ahead of time
+    -   E.g., earnings releases, non-farm payroll
+    -   we can build models that predict economic quantities both before and after the event
+-   unpredictable events
+    -   These are events whose timing or occurrence cannot be anticipated, but which can be recognized when the event occurs (e.g., breaking news)
+    -   Predictive models can only react to the event (but we can still use models that cover pre/post-event times to model the effect for the purpose of hypothesis testing)
+    -   In traders' parlance, "one can only trade the drift"

+Both event types can be studied in the same framework given a list of historical events.

-## Different types of event studies
+## Classes of event studies

 We make a distinction between the following different types of events (with respect to active trading hours):

 1. Intraday events

-    a)  We focus on events strictly within active trading hours
+    1. We focus on events strictly within active trading hours
+    1. E.g., a market-moving news breaks at 12:05pm: we want to study the reaction of the market in a window spanning 30 mins before and 30 mins after the event, using 5-min resolution

-    b)  We may further restrict around the open / close, because response windows of uniform time are easy to work with (e.g., we may be interested in the 5-minute responses out to 30 minutes, but want to ensure that we have the same number of data points for each 5-min bar)
+    1. We may further restrict around the open / close, because response windows of uniform time are easy to work with (e.g., we may be interested in the 5-minute responses out to 30 minutes, but want to ensure that we have the same number of data points for each 5-min bar)

-2. At-the-open
+1. At-the-open

-    a)  We focus on the effect on the market of information that has accumulated outside of active-trading-hours
+    1. We focus on the effect on the market of information that has accumulated outside of active-trading-hours
+    1. E.g., we want to study the reaction of the market between the open and 10 minutes after the open, conditioned on a certain event having happened prior to the open.
+We can can set-up an event study between the open and the open + 10 minutes using 1-minute resolution

-    b)  These can be handled together with intraday events provided we treat the event time as the market-open
+    1. These can be handled together with intraday events provided we treat the event time as the market-open

-3. At-the-close
+1. At-the-close

-    a)  Distinguished from vanilla intraday in that the timing of the close may restrict the response windows of interest
+    1. Distinguished from vanilla intraday in that the timing of the close may restrict the response windows of interest
+    1. E.g., we may want to pin the target responses to specific minutes before the close rather than pin the window size.
+So we might study the response between the close minus 10 minutes and the close at 1-minute increments

-4. Multi-day
+1. Multi-day

-    a)  Of interest if events are sparse on the scale of days; otherwise the proper multi-day setting is a continuous one
+    1. Of interest if events are sparse on the scale of days; otherwise the proper multi-day setting is a continuous one

-    b)  Days without active trading (e.g., weekends) should be excluded from the response variable time shifts
+    1. Days without active trading (e.g., weekends) should be excluded from the response variable time shifts

 ## Inputs